olliepalmer/phd/docs/1_Chapters/ch1.md

 [^42]: See Andrew Barry, Georgina Born, and Marilyn Strathern, ‘Interdisciplinarity and Society: A Critical Comparative Study: Full Research Report’ (Swindon: ESRC, 2007); Andrew Barry, Georgina Born, and Gisa Weszkalnys, ‘Logics of Interdisciplinarity’, *Economy and Society* 37, no. 1 (February 2008): 20–49, doi:10.1080/03085140701760841; Georgina Born and Andrew Barry, ‘Art-Science’, *Journal of Cultural Economy* 3, no. 1 (2010): 103–19, doi:10.1080/17530351003617610; Andrew Barry and Georgina Born, *Interdisciplinarity: Reconfigurations of the Social and Natural Sciences*, Culture, Economy and the Social (Taylor & Francis, 2013).

 [^43]: Born and Barry, ‘Art-Science’, 103.
 Sci-art is known by numerous monikers: the Wellcome Trust variously use *sciart* and *sci-art*; Born and Barry use *art-science*; Weszkalnys uses *science-art*.
 The terms all have rough equivalence.
 For the sakes of clarity, I will use *sci-art* unless quoting from a source who uses a different term.

-Sci-art is known by numerous monikers: the Wellcome Trust variously use sciart and sci-art; Born and Barry use art-science;

 [^44]: Ibid., 108.; see also Paul Glinkowski and Anne Bamford, *Insight and Exchange: An Evaluation of the Wellcome Trust’s Sciart Programme* (Wellcome Trust London, 2009), http://www.wellcome.ac.uk/stellent/groups/corporatesite/@msh\_grants/documents/web\_document/wtx057228.pdf.

 [^45]: C. P. Snow, ‘The Rede Lecture, 1959’, *The Two Cultures: And a Second Look (London: Cambridge University Press, 1964)*, 1964.

-The Two Cultures is referred to by several recent reports on sci-art: see

 For *The Two Cultures* in popular culture, see for example, BBC Radio 4’s coverage of Snow.
 Melvyn Bragg, ‘The Value of Culture: Two Cultures’, *BBC* (London, England: BBC Radio 4, 2 January 2013), http://www.bbc.co.uk/programmes/b01phhy5.

 [^46]: Snow, ‘The Rede Lecture, 1959’.